Nicey80/InitialBlog/content/post/2021-02-22-tidy-tuesday-income-data-and-plotting-themes.md

 image: "/img/income_equality.png"
 ---

-A while since I've completed a tidy tuesday challenge here so to get back in teh swing of things I've choen a fairly simple plot of income equality by race and focused on altering the default these to try to create a more striking visual effect for the data.
+A while since I've completed a tidy tuesday challenge here so to get back in the swing of things I've chosen a fairly simple plot of income equality by race and focused on altering the default these to try to create a more striking visual effect for the data.

 {{<figure src="/img/Spotify.png">}}